Major in International Relations (B.A.)

 Students must spend a semester (fall, spring, or summer) in an organized program of education abroad.

-Students must take at least 2 courses at the college level taught in a modern spoken language other than English.
+Students must complete, with a satisfactory letter grade, at least 2 courses at the college level taught in a modern spoken language other than English.
 If 2 introductory courses are taken, both must be in the same language.
 Language courses used to satisfy a Humanities Cluster may be used also to satisfy this requirement.
 Transfer courses may be used to satisfy this requirement, with advisor approval.
 Advanced Placement exams may not be used to satisfy this requirement.
 The language courses are in addition to the 12 courses required for the major.

 No more than 4 introductory courses may be counted toward the major.